TheRobBrennan/grandstack-seed/README.md

  `NEO4J_PASSWORD= *example: password*`

-2. Create a JWT encryption key using a service such as https://mkjwk.org/ this will be used for encryption in your username/password auth strategy.
+2. Create a JWT encryption key using a service such as [https://mkjwk.org/](https://mkjwk.org/) or [https://www.grc.com/passwords.htm](https://www.grc.com/passwords.htm).
+This will be used for encryption in your username/password auth strategy.
 Once you have the key add it to your `./server`'s `.env` file like so:

  `JWT_SECRET= *example: generated secret*`